Brinksway Caves

-The Brinksway Caves, also known as Maggie's Caves, are a group of artificial caves located in Brinksway, by the River Mersey in Stockport.

-The caves were excavated by workers chipping away at naturally eroding sandstone on the Cheadle side of the River Mersey.
+The Brinksway Caves, also known as Maggie's Caves, are a group of artificial caves on Brinksway, beside the River Mersey in Stockport, Greater Manchester, England.
+They were excavated by workers cutting into naturally eroding sandstone on the Cheadle side of the river.
+Dating back to at least the 17th century, they have been expanded and used for various purposes, including industrial activity in the 19th century and as air-raid shelters during the Second World War.
+In the present day they are occasionally used as informal shelter, and their position above the river has led to several accidents.

 History

 Toponymy

-The Brinksway Caves take their name from Brinksway, a nearby road which stretches a small portion of the A560 road.
-The road itself takes its name from the Middle English brink, an edge or bank, and the Old English weg, a path; hence, a road at a brink.
+The Brinksway Caves take their name from Brinksway, a nearby road forming part of the A560.
+The road name derives from the Middle English brink, meaning an edge or bank, and the Old English weg, meaning a path; hence "a road at a brink".

 Early history

-The caves date back to at least 1670, possibly excavated by workers from the local corn mill tunnels or by the river wideners, both of whom had the tools and experience to construct these caves.
-The caves are also believed to have been constructed by navvies working on the Stockport Viaduct, though it is likely that this was an expansion of pre-existing minor cave network.
-The caves functioned as a residence for the workers, as they were unable to acquire lodging due to poor pay.
+The caves date back to at least 1670, and may have been excavated either by workers from the local corn mill tunnels or by the river wideners, both of whom had the tools and experience to create such spaces.
+They are also believed to have been enlarged by navvies working on the Stockport Viaduct, although this was likely an expansion of a pre-existing minor cave network.
+The caves were used as accommodation by some of the workers, who were unable to obtain lodging due to low pay.

-Following the construction of the viaduct, the caves began to be used for industrial purposes, with an 1881 query to the Stockport Advertiser noting that they had been used as a manufactory for 30 years.
-In 1851, the caves were used as a distillery for purifying gas tar to produce naphtha.
-A pipe-maker was also known to work in the caves.
+Following the construction of the viaduct, the caves began to be used for industrial purposes.
+An 1881 query to the Stockport Advertiser noted that they had served as a manufactory for 30 years.
+In 1851, the caves were used as a distillery for purifying gas tar to produce naphtha, and a pipe-maker was also known to have worked there.

 Contemporary history

-Shortly before the Second World War in 1938, sections of the caves were excavated to construct air raid shelters, the first of which opened on 28 October 1939.
-As the threat of bombing has subsided by 1943, the shelters were no longer open every night.
-The shelters were sealed off from the public in 1948.
+Shortly before the Second World War, in 1938, sections of the caves were excavated to create air raid shelters, the first of which opened on 28 October 1939.
+As the threat of bombing had diminished by 1943, the shelters were no longer open every night.
+They were sealed off from the public in 1948.

-In the present day, the caves are mostly used as a shelter by homeless people, with up to four at a time.
-Due to the dangerous location of the caves, several residents have fallen into the river below.
-In 2015, a woman broke her spine after a 30-foot fall, requiring a rescue from specialist firefighters.
+In the present day, the caves are mainly used as a place of shelter by homeless people, with up to four individuals at a time.
+Owing to the hazardous location of the caves, several occupants have fallen into the river below.
+In 2015, a woman broke her spine after a 30-foot fall, requiring rescue by specialist firefighters.